maestroalv/silico/README.md

 <p align="center"><font color="red" size="6">
   Hurt ToolKit v1.0.1 Beta

-<center>Hurt ToolKit is a tool for Testing Hacking not for crime</center>
+  Hurt ToolKit is a tool for Testing Hacking not for crime

+Coded by: LeON
 </p></font>

 ## Installication